Frequently Asked Questions

 What about hurricanes?

-Hurricane season for the western hemisphere runs from June 1 to December 1.
+Hurricane season for the western hemisphere runs from June 1 to November 30.
 Statistically for the Bahamas, August–October are the months to watch.
 Being in the tropical Atlantic where the temperatures are cooler, we tend to fare better than our Caribbean neighbors in regard to hurricanes.
-We are also closed during the entire month of September, which is considered peak hurricane season.
+We are also closed during the entire month of September and October, which is considered peak hurricane season.

 What kind of electricity do you use?